Respiratory syncytial virus (RSV) vaccines: Canadian Immunization Guide

 Monoclonal antibodies

 The protective efficacy of monoclonal antibodies takes effect immediately.
-Nirsevimab has a longer durability of protection and, if administered at birth, protection is high in the first months of life when infants are most at risk for RSV.
-Nirsevimab is efficacious through 5 months of age and may provide full-season protection.
-Palivizumab has a shorter durability of protection compared to nirsevimab.
-Among all infants at risk of severe RSV infection, palivizumab prophylaxis is associated with risk reductions of approximately 38 to 86% for RSV-associated hospital admissions.
-In infants born at 32 wGA or earlier palivizumab was shown to reduce the risk of all-cause mortality.
+Nirsevimab and clesrovimab have a longer durability of protection compared to previous monoclonal antibodies (palivizumab) and, if administered at birth, protection is high in the first months of life when infants are most at risk for RSV and may provide full-season protection.

-RSVpreF vaccine administered to pregnant women and pregnant people results in a reduction in RSV associated hospital admission in their infants by 57%.
-It also reduces medically attended RSV respiratory tract infection in their infants by 51% in their first RSV season.
+RSVpreF vaccine administered to pregnant women and pregnant people results in a 57 to 82% reduction in RSV associated hospital admission in their infants.
+It also reduces medically attended RSV respiratory tract infection in their infants by 54 to 64% in their first RSV season.
 The protective efficacy of RSVpreF takes some time to develop; therefore, it is optimally administered at least 2 weeks before birth to allow for the transplacental transfer of protective antibodies.
 Efficacy of RSVpreF vaccine is high in the first months of life when infants are most at risk for RSV during the RSV season.
-Due to waning of the passively transferred antibodies in neonates over time, the protective effect may not exceed 6 months of age in infants.

-The immune response to RSV vaccines wanes after the first dose.
+RSV vaccines have been shown to provide protection for at least 3 years, however waning of the immune response after the first dose has been observed.
 The importance of this is not yet clear as there is no established immune correlate of protection.

 Recommendations for use